DigiNode-Tools/diginode-tools/README.md

 - Memory Requirements:
     + A device with at least 8GB RAM is recommended.
     + With 8Gb RAM or more, you can safely run a full DigiNode (i.e. DigiByte Node + DigiAssets Node).
 8Gb is the recommended minimum.
-    + With 4Gb RAM, you can run a DigiByte Node, or a DigiAsset Node, but running both together is not recommended.
+    + With 4Gb RAM, you can run a DigiByte Node OR a DigiAsset Node, but running both together is not recommended.
 (Note: By creating a large swap file, it is technically possible to run a full DigiNode with only 4Gb RAM, but performance will be very sluggish.
-This is fine for testing, but definitely not recommended for long term use.
-Due the read/write demands placed on the SSD, its lifespan will be significantly decreased.)
+This is fine for testing, but definitely not recommended for long term use - the read/write demands placed on the SSD mean that its lifespan will be significantly decreased.)
     + With 2Gb RAM, there is not enough memory to run a DigiByte Node, but you can still run DigiAsset Node.
 (A DigiAsset Node requires ~2Gb RAM.)
-See the Advanced Features section below for how to do a 'DigiAsset Node ONLY' setup.
+See the [Advanced Features](GETSTARTED.md#advanced-features) for how to do a 'DigiAsset Node ONLY' setup.
     + Regardless of how much memory your device has, it is always sensible to have a swap file.
 DigiNode Setup can help configure this for you.
 - Disk Space Requirements:
     + As of August 2023, the DigiByte blockchain currently requires around 46Gb of disk space.
 If you are setting up a DigiNode, a minimum 90Gb of free disk space is recommended, to allow for future growth.
 - Raspberry Pi Requirements:
     + Booting from an SSD via USB is highly recommended.
 (If you have an 8Gb Pi, it is possible to boot from a microSD card, though this is not recommended for long term use.)
     + To build your own DigiNode with a Raspberry Pi 4, see [here](docs/suggested_hardware.md) for a list of recommended hardware.
+Detailed setup instructions are [here](docs/rpi_setup.md).

 DigiNode has been tested and known to work with the following systems: